Sustainable Fashion: From Dolce & Gabbana's Eco Fur to Prada's Re-Nylon

 Dolce & Gabbana and Balenciaga: Eco Fur

-Dolce & Gabbana says no to the use of animal fur starting from the 2022 collections, with the support of the Humane Society of the United States and the Humane Society International.
+Dolce & Gabbana says it will stop using animal fur starting from its 2022 collections, with the support of the Humane Society of the United States and the Humane Society International.

-The Italian fashion house uses synthetic furs , made of polyester fibres that reproduce the appearance and texture of animal furs.
+The Italian fashion house uses synthetic furs , made of polyester fibres that reproduce the appearance and texture of animal fur.

 This is the case of the leopard fur coat by Dolce&Gabbana , with front fastening with buttons and logo.